 Eaga Charitable Trust provides financial support for work that contributes to understanding and addressing the causes and effects of fuel poverty.
 We aim to promote a sound evidence base to underpin decision-making in relation to the public’s health and wellbeing and combatting fuel poverty.
 We encourage effective action to ensure fair access to energy services and reduced health inequalities for all groups in society.
-Further details of the 2016 grant programme and this year’s grant priority areas are available here.
-Note that the deadline for the receipt of grant applications to the 2016 grant round has now passed.
-Details of the next grant round will be posted on this website in early 2017.
+Further details of the 2017 grant programme and the deadline for bids will be posted on this website in Spring 2017.

 Please note that Eaga Charitable Trust has very limited funding available for grants and it is currently spending down its endowment fund and receives no new income.
 Its grants are consistently oversubscribed and if the Trust is to continue to fund influential policy-related research and action projects, it will require on-going financial support.

 The Trust gives priority to funding proposals that have the potential to inform or influence national perceptions and policies and have a wide geographic focus.
 A project that operates at a local level will only be considered for a grant if it: clearly demonstrates innovation; identifies the policy relevance of the project; has wide applicability; and has well developed evaluation and dissemination plans.

 Eaga Charitable Trust does not normally give grants for:

 – The personal support of individuals in need;

 – General fund-raising appeals;

 – Capital works, including all types of physical energy efficiency measures;